San Pablo, Laguna

-It is located in the southern portion of Laguna province, it is one of the oldest cities in the Philippines.
-By land area, it is the largest in the province of Laguna.
-Its population ranks sixth within the province after the cities of Calamba, Santa Rosa, Biñan, San Pedro, and Cabuyao.

 The city is also known as the "City of Seven Lakes" (Lungsod ng Pitong Lawa), referring to the Seven Lakes of San Pablo: Lake Sampaloc (or Sampalok), Lake Palakpakin, Lake Bunot, Lakes Pandin and Yambo, Lake Muhikap, and Lake Calibato.

-San Pablo was part of the Roman Catholic Archdiocese of Lipa since 1910.
+San Pablo was part of the Roman Catholic Archdiocese of Lipa beginning in 1910.
 On November 28, 1967, it became an independent diocese and became the Roman Catholic Diocese of San Pablo.

+Etymology

+San Pablo is derived from the Spanish for Saint Paul, referring to the local patron saint, Paul the First Hermit.
+It was previously known as San Pablo de los Montes, which translates to "Saint Paul of the Mountains" in Spanish.

 History

-San Pablo's earliest historical record dates back to pre-Spanish times when four large barrios bounded by Mount Makiling composed "Sampalok".
-In 1571, the first Spanish troops under Captain Juan de Salcedo arrived in the upland village of Sampaloc, which became a parish in 1586, and then a municipality in 1647, and was renamed "San Pablo de Los Montes" in honor of Saint Paul the First Hermit.
-In 1756, it was placed under the jurisdiction of Batangas province but was returned in 1883 to Laguna.
+San Pablo's earliest historical record dates back to pre-Spanish times when four large barrios bounded by Mount Makiling composed of settlements, the most prominent of which was "Sampalok" (Sampaloc).
+In 1571, the first Spanish troops under Captain Juan de Salcedo arrived in the upland village of Sampaloc.
+It was noted by Father Joaquin Martinez de Zuñiga that its original inhabitants were Aetas and were ruled by four chieftains.

+San Pablo became a parish in 1586, and then a municipality in 1647, and was renamed "San Pablo de los Montes" in honor of Saint Paul the First Hermit.

+Augustinian friar, Father Hernando Cabrera built the first church made of wood.
+It was noted that the sacristy of this church was ornamented and contained silver, which rivalled and even surpassed that of Spain.

+In 1756, it was placed under the jurisdiction of Batangas province but was returned to Laguna in 1883.

 In 1899, a municipal government was established, with Atty.
 Innocente Martinez as municipal president.
 Marcos Paulino was elected municipal president in 1902 when the civil government was set up.
 From 1926 to 1940, the people of San Pablo worked for its independence from the province of Laguna.

 On May 7, 1940, the Charter Bill sponsored by Assemblyman Tomas D. Dizon of Laguna's 1st district was approved by President Manuel L. Quezon.
-The bill became known as the City Charter of San Pablo or Commonwealth Act No. 520 – approved by President Quezon.
+The bill became known as the City Charter of San Pablo or Commonwealth Act No. 520, approved by President Quezon.

-The city was inaugurated on March 30, 1941, with Dr. Potenciano Malvar, a former governor of Laguna, as the city mayor appointed by president Manuel L. Quezon.
-Succeeding him 1941 as an appointed mayor was Dr. Manuel Quisumbing, in turn followed by Tomas D. Dizon in 1943 as an appointed mayor.
+The city was inaugurated on March 30, 1941, with Potenciano Malvar, a former governor of Laguna, as the city mayor appointed by president Manuel L. Quezon.
+Succeeding him in 1941 as an appointed mayor was Manuel Quisumbing, in turn followed by Tomas D. Dizon in 1943 as an appointed mayor.
 The succeeding mayors were elected after 1955, with Cipriano B. Colago being the first elected city mayor.

 Geography

+San Pablo is located in the southern portion of Laguna province, 82 km southeast of Manila via Alaminos and 37 km southwest of Santa Cruz via Calauan.

+By land area, it is the largest in Laguna province; by population, it is the sixth largest, after the cities of Calamba, Santa Rosa, Biñan, San Pedro, and Cabuyao.